Joint Demosaicking and Denoising Benefits from a Two-stage Training Strategy: Residual learning for demosaicking and denoising

 After the CFA image is preprocessed, we use a convolutional neural network for residual learning.
 The network architecture is shown in Figure~\ref{Algorithm}.
 Syu {\em et al.} pointed out in their work~\cite{syu2018learning} that convolution kernels of different sizes will affect the reconstruction accuracy.
 The larger the size of the convolution kernel, the higher the reconstruction accuracy.
 However, the number of parameters using a $5\times5$ convolution kernel is 2.7 times that of using a $3\times3$ convolution kernel.
-Therefore, we still use the $3\times3$ convolution kernel, but want to make the network have a larger receptive field.
-In the image demosaicking task, due to the lack of color information, the full color image reconstruction must make full use of the correlation of the three RGB channels.
+We want to increase the receptive field, but without giving up the lightweight $3\times3$ convolution kernels.
+In the image demosaicking task, due to the lack of color information, the full-color image reconstruction must make full use of the correlation of the three RGB channels.
 Therefore, the degree of cross-channel information fusion determines the performance of the demosaicking algorithm.
-In order to get a better cross-channel fusion and a larger receptive field, we propose to modify the architecture of GoogleNet Inception-ResNet~\cite{szegedy2017inception} and {adapt} the Inception block. {The proposed network has 16 Inception blocks.} The architecture of the Inception block is shown in Figure~\ref{Inception}.
+In order to get a better cross-channel fusion and a larger receptive field, we propose modifying the architecture of GoogleNet Inception-ResNet~\cite{szegedy2017inception} and adapting the Inception block.
+On the one hand, it is scalable and can increase the receptive field of the network without increasing the number of parameters and computations.
+On the other hand, the multi-branch structure facilitates the extraction and fusion of features at different levels.
+The proposed network has 16 Inception blocks.
+The architecture of the Inception block and a lightweight version we propose in this paper are shown in Figure~\ref{Inception}.
 In the Inception block, we use $1 \times 1$ convolution kernels to fuse and compress the channels, and use three-way branches to learn different residual features, and finally concatenate the three-way branches.
-Since the Inception block has good scalability, we have designed a lightweight Inception block, which will be denoted by (-) in what follows.
+We also design a lightweight Inception block, which will be denoted by (-) in what follows.
 With roughly the same number of parameters as a $3 \times 3$ Conv-BN-ReLU block for 64-layer feature maps, the proposed Inception block increases the network depth (3 non-linearities) and has a larger receptive field ($5 \times 5$).
 Moreover, the Inception(-) uses about 50$\%$ of the parameters of the $3 \times 3$ Conv-BN-ReLU.
 The parameter comparison data are shown in Table~\ref{Inception Compare}.